 In the summer of 1988, under the sponsorship of the Lebanon Rotary Club and the leadership of Gordon Bone, W.P.
 Bone, Jim Choomack, John Major and Jon Meyer, initial steps were taken which resulted in the birth of a second Rotary club in Lebanon, the Lebanon Breakfast Rotary Club.

-For a brief time, the weekly club’s meetings were held at various locations until the 29 charter members found a permanent home at Cumberland University’s K-Room, with meetings held each Thursday at 6:45 AM.
+For a brief time, the weekly club’s meetings were held at various locations until the 29 charter members found a home at Cumberland University’s K-Room, with meetings held each Thursday at 6:45 AM.

 Under the leadership of the first slate of officers, Bob Rochelle, president; Pat Climer, president-elect; Gordon Bone, secretary; David Major, treasurer, and Jon Meyer, sgt-at-arms, the club adopted by-laws.
 And on April 6, 1989, the formal Charter Night Banquet was held at Cumberland University’s dining room with District 6780 governor Winston Wallace and Lebanon Rotary president John Stephens presiding.

 In addition to the officers, members of the first board of directors were Andy Brummett, Mary Ann Denney, Connie Hamilton, and Mike Wiggington.